Anarcho-pacifism: History

 Henry David Thoreau (1817–1862) was an important early influence in individualist anarchist thought in the United States and Europe.
 Thoreau's essay "Civil Disobedience" (Resistance to Civil Government) was named as an influence by Leo Tolstoy, Martin Buber, Mahatma Gandhi and Martin Luther King Jr. due to its advocacy of nonviolent resistance.
 According to the Peace Pledge Union of Britain, it was also the main precedent for anarcho-pacifism.
 Thoreau himself did not subscribe to pacifism, and did not reject the use of armed revolt.
 He demonstrated this with his unqualified support for John Brown and other violent abolitionists, writing of Brown that "The question is not about the weapon, but the spirit in which you use it."

 In the 1840s, the American abolitionist and advocate of nonresistance Henry Clarke Wright and his English follower Joseph Barker rejected the idea of governments and advocated a form of pacifist individualist anarchism.
 At some point anarcho-pacifism had as its main proponent Christian anarchism.
 The Tolstoyan movement in Russia was the first large-scale anarcho-pacifist movement.
 Violence has always been controversial in anarchism.
-While many anarchists embraced violent propaganda of the deed during the nineteenth century, anarcho-pacifists directly opposed violence as a means for change.
+While many anarchists embraced violent propaganda of the deed during the 19th century, anarcho-pacifists directly opposed violence as a means for change.
 Tolstoy argued that anarchism must be nonviolent since it is, by definition, opposition to coercion and force, and that since the state is inherently violent, meaningful pacifism must likewise be anarchistic.
 Ferdinand Domela Nieuwenhuis was also instrumental in establishing the pacifist trend within the anarchist movement.
-In France anti-militarism appeared strongly in individualist anarchist circles, as Émile Armand co-founded "Ligue Antimilitariste" in December 1902 with fellow anarchists Georges Yvetot, Henri Beylie, Paraf-Javal, Albert Libertad and Émile Janvion.
+In France, anti-militarism appeared strongly in individualist anarchist circles, as Émile Armand co-founded Ligue Antimilitariste in December 1902 with fellow anarchists Georges Yvetot, Henri Beylie, Paraf-Javal, Albert Libertad and Émile Janvion.
 The Ligue antimilitariste was to become the French section of the Association internationale antimilitariste (AIA) founded in Amsterdam in 1904.

 Tolstoy's philosophy was cited as a major inspiration by Mohandas Gandhi, an Indian independence leader and pacifist who self-identified as an anarchist.
 "Gandhi's ideas were popularised in the West in books such as Richard Gregg's The Power of Nonviolence (1935), and Bart de Ligt's The Conquest of Violence (1937).
 The latter is particularly important for anarchists since, as one himself, de Ligt specifically addressed those who lust for revolution.
 'The more violence, the less revolution,' he declared.
 He also linked Gandhian principled nonviolence with the pragmatic nonviolent direct action of the syndicalists.
 (The General Strike is an expression of total noncooperation by workers, though it should be added that most syndicalists believed that the revolution should be defended by armed workers.)"
 The Conquest of Violence alludes to Kropotkin's The Conquest of Bread.